sorbet/sorbet/website/docs/error-reference.md

 ## 4002

+Sorbet requires seeing the complete inheritance hierarchy in a codebase.
+To do this, it must be able to statically resolve a class's superclass and any mixins, declared with `include` or `extend`.

-Sorbet requires that every `include` references a constant literal.
-For example, this is an error, even in `# typed: false` files:
+To make this possible, Sorbet requires that every superclass, `include`, and `extend` references a constant literal.
+It's not possible to use an arbitrary expression (like a method call that produces a class or module) as an ancestor.
+This restriction holds even in `# typed: false` files.

 ```ruby
 module A; end